-Congrats to all of the NCO’s who were selected to join the warrant officer ranks.
+Congrats to all of the NCOs who have been selected to join the ranks of the Signal Warrant Officer Corps.

 I know I’m a little bit late getting this posted but here is the schedule for the first half of FY 18 warrant officer selection board.
 As I’ve written before a few times, it’s our job to find our replacements so make sure you take the time to talk to your NCOs that show promise and mentor them to come to the dark side.

 Imagine this scenario….
 “The first neutron passes the LD and engages enemy position.
 The enemy position is destroyed and the damage is extensive enough to cause an adjoining position to catch fire.
 When the ammunition in that adjoining position explodes it takes out another position…” Huh?

 I was looking through Nixcraft on Facebook yesterday (if you haven’t been to it before, check it out) and came across the graph.
 As a warrant officer, we’re supposed to be experts in whatever field it is that we happen to be in.
 But what exactly does that mean?

 Hello from the right coast.
 According to the date on my last post, it has been 304 days since I last posted although I thought it had actually been considerably longer.
 So what has been happening in the last 43 weeks and 3 days?

 The quality of our training will determine our mission success.
 Shortcuts during training can have negative long-term effects on our mission readiness.
 This article is intended to pick up where The Lost Art of Training left off.
 If you haven’t read it yet, I would suggest you start there.